Theodore Beza: Later years

 After that time Beza's activity was confined more and more to the affairs of his home.
 His wife Claudine had died childless in 1588 after forty years of marriage, a few days before he went to the Bern Disputation.
 He contracted, on the advice of his friends, a second marriage with the widow Caterina del Piano, a Protestant refugee from Asti, Piedmont, in order to have a helpmate in his declining years.
 Up to his sixty-fifth year he enjoyed excellent health, but after that a gradual sinking of his vitality became perceptible.
 He was active in teaching until January 1597.

 The saddest experience in his old days was the conversion of King Henry IV of France to Catholicism, in spite of his most earnest exhortations (1593).
 In 1596, a false report was spread by the Jesuits in Germany, France, England, and Italy that Beza and the Church of Geneva had returned into the bosom of Rome, and Beza replied in a satire which showed that he still possessed his old fire of thought and vigor of expression.

 Beza died on 13 October 1605 in Geneva.
-He was not buried, like Calvin, in the general cemetery at Plainpalais (for the Savoyards had threatened to abduct his body to Rome), but, at the direction of the magistrates, at Saint-Pierre Cathedral.
+He was not buried, like Calvin, in the general cemetery at Plainpalais (for the Savoyards had threatened to abduct his body to Rome), but, at the direction of the magistrates, at Saint-Pierre Cathedral in Geneva.